 We asked our front-line workers in our Barnsley MHST about their roles.

 How we we built a strong team.
 Practitioners in our Compass Go… North East Lincolnshire MHST tell us about how the team was able to gel, even when the pandemic hit.

-Our most recent MHSTs are in West and Central Lancashire
+Our most recent MHSTs are in Derbyshire and West and Central Lancashire

 Rachel Bundock, Chief Executive of Compass, says: